 - Tweets, Facebook postings, the usual social media.

 - And, of course, collecting data.
-Forever collecting data.
+Lots and lots of lovely data.

-Thankfully, we quickly moved away from VWW being solely about the contentious and sometimes problematic virtual world Second Life, though throughout the life of the service it stayed the predominant virtual world in UK academia.
+Thankfully, we quickly moved away from VWW being solely about the contentious virtual world Second Life, though throughout the life of the service SL remained the predominant virtual world in UK academia.

 This was a good time for research into this particular technology; as well as the Eduserv Foundation funding VWW and a variety of other virtual world projects, Jisc also supported several projects across various programmes.
-So, there was a lot going on – at one point every UK university had someone using this particular technology for research or formal/informal learning, with some institutions (more the newer ones) using it across courses and departments, sometimes over several academic years.
-This led to some nicely full spreadsheets – for example:
+There was a lot of activity – at one point every UK university had someone using this particular technology for research or formal/informal learning, with some institutions (more the newer ones) using it across courses and departments, sometimes over several academic years.
+This led to some spreadsheets containing lots of that lovely data – for example:

 …all of the data of which I (thankfully) archived away.

 However, the data collection and dissemination was definitely not problem-free.
-The range of funding for this against that for other EdTech research, a dislike of virtual worlds (or anything that looked like a game) in academia, and the (unhelpful) over-the-top hype in some parts of the media over Second Life in particular contributed to a Marmite-effect, with more than a few vocal academics being entrenched in near-evangelical advocacy or near-hatred of the technology.
+The range of funding for this against for other EdTech research, a dislike of virtual worlds (or anything that looked like a game) in academia, and the (very unhelpful) over-the-top hype in some parts of the media over Second Life contributed to a Marmite-effect, with more than a few vocal academics being entrenched in either near-evangelical advocacy or near-hatred of the technology.
 Interesting times, though sometimes weary on social media.

 After several years, things were wrapped up with VWW.
-All of the snapshot reports, plus three other reports, are online and free.
+All of the snapshot reports, plus three other reports I wrote under my own steam, are online and free.
 Between them they contain a large amount of data, much of it deliberately unedited (and sometimes frank) survey responses.
 Do use, but please use responsibly, attributing authors and using their text responsibly.

 Now, deep into 2015, there’s two pieces of contemporary research I’d like to do if or when funding becomes available: